A brief resume

 - I’m a Scorpio and a passionate perfectionist — that is mostly good, but has its down sides too.

-- I help to organise the UX Movie Nights and other UX Melbourne events.
+- I help to start the UX Movie Nights and other UX Melbourne events.

 - I received a $20,000 grant from Nescafé in 1992 to help set up my first business.